Most Valuable Baseball Pt. 3

 If you’d like to make a bid on this baseball, make an offer.

-3 responses to “Most Valuable Baseball Pt.
+3 thoughts on “Most Valuable Baseball Pt.
 3”

 1. I wonder if Stevie Wonder would come back to the Astros.
 They are in need of good hitters and I bet he could also pitch!